Ex0brain/trelis24.github.io/_posts/2018-01-20-Sticky Keys.md

 The 'setch.exe' is located in '%systemroot%/System32/', usually in 'Windows/System32/'.
 You only need to change this executable for the one you are interested in.
 In this example I will use 'cmd.exe':
 ![](https://raw.githubusercontent.com/LordATM/lordatm.github.io/master/img/2018-01-20-Sticky%20Keys/kali_cmd.PNG)

-After the reboot, if you press the key 'Shift' 5 times SYSTEM will execute the cmd.exe:
+After the reboot, if you press the key 'Shift' 5 times, SYSTEM will execute the cmd.exe:
 ![](https://raw.githubusercontent.com/LordATM/lordatm.github.io/master/img/2018-01-20-Sticky%20Keys/loginPage_systemCMD.PNG)

 From here you can do whatever you want.
 For example, you could create a user with administrator privilege.
 The first command is used to add a new user and the second one to give it administrator privilege: